Synbios/is27/README.md

 3. **Data source**: GeoServer is claimed not to be a database but a data processor.
 It can both read and write to the data source.
 Therefore all replicas of the GeoServer cluster must write to the same data source.
 In order to support this feature, I did: 1) mount contains on AWS elastic file system.
 2) Installed the MySQL plugin to use a shared database.
 (Please note that I did not install a MySQL database on the AWS VPC because I don't have a MySQL database to test and I believe the file system is more efficient and not affected by connection/pool size issues).

 4. **Exposed admin website**: A service like GeoServer usually should not expose its admin website to the public.
 It's purely for you to evaluate the site.
-Normally I will restrict the wicket admin site to internal IPs and add a https certificate to the load balancer and redirect all port 80 traffic to port 443.
+Normally I will restrict the wicket admin site to internal IPs and add a SSL certificate to the load balancer and redirect all port 80 traffic to port 443.

+### Challenges 2
+.
+> During your regular workday automated alerts have notified you that one of our public-facing applications has become unreachable.
+As one of the Agile team members supporting this application, please describe your next steps.
+(Assume this application is part of a three-tier architecture with separate web, middle-tier / backend application, and database environments).
+###### What to submit: (25 marks):
+- A PDF document containing your response.

+##### MY ANSWER:
+The PDF file can be found here: [solution.pdf](solution_2/solution.pdf).

 ### Challenges 3
 .